 + + +

-Let’s go back.
-Was Hillary Clinton naive about technology?
-We know that the Clinton’s transition to private life was focused on making money.
-We also know that their approach to security and tech was minimal and amateur.
+Was Hillary Clinton a tech guru who knew how to hide her comms and data, or was she naive about technology?
+We know that the Clinton’s transition to private life was focused on access and making money.
+There is plenty of evidence to show that their approach to security or tech was minimal and amateur.

-The Clinton’s had two, very easy to google homes, a 5,152 sq ft brick mansion in Whitehaven and a $1.7m, 5,232 sq ft cut de sac home in Chappaqua, NY built in 1889) and linked them together using a computer server left over from her failed Presidential campaign along with two iMacs one in each home office.
+The Clinton’s had two, very easy to find homes, a 5,152 sq ft brick mansion in Whitehaven and a 1889 built, $1.7milion 5,232 square foot cut de sac home in Chappaqua, NY.
+Each had an iMacs in each home office.
 The once sleek aluminum Apple G5 tower was introduced in 2003 and was discontinued in August of 2006.
 The legacy URL for the Clintons was wjcoffice.com would forward emails to husband’s “presidentclinton.com” account but Hillary didn’t use that URL for obvious, ironic reasons.
-As Senator from New York, she used the Blackberry account; email@example.com which didn’t store emails except on the actual Blackberry handset.
+As Senator from New York, she used the Blackberry account; firstname.lastname@example.org which didn’t store emails on her home server, just her actual Blackberry handset.
+Her other emails and texts were backed up on her server

 Tuesday,September 29, 2009 7:28 AM